rp2323/data_analysis_portfolio/cary_police_data_project/cpd_readme.md

 # Analysis
 ## What Is the Overall Trend from the Past Six Years?
-Overall recorded police incidents saw a gradual decline between from 2017 to 2022, with a **decline of -21%**.
+**Overall recorded police incidents saw a gradual decline between from 2017 to 2022, with a decline of -21%**.

 ![image4](https://github.com/rp2323/cary_nc_crime_data/assets/126728422/53676e40-c71a-4213-be97-caf04173b76c)
+<sub>*graph created in Excel</sub>

 ![image5](https://github.com/rp2323/cary_nc_crime_data/assets/126728422/9081bfb0-b066-49c9-9e44-506214283dbf)
+<sub>*graph created in Excel</sub>

 ## What Types of Incidents Are Most Commonly Reported?
-When incidents were broken down by category, **the catchall category “all other” accounted for 58-62%** of police incidents and while **larceny accounted for 26-29%**:
+When broken down by category, **the incident category “all other” accounted for 58-62%** of police incidents while **larceny accounted for 26-29%**:

 ![image2](https://github.com/rp2323/cary_nc_crime_data/assets/126728422/b0f4c41d-a704-473f-baf4-3ed7561b2ed2)
+<sub>*graph created in Excel</sub>

-While contributing fairly minimally to the overall number, incidents involving motor vehicle theft over saw the only notable change over the six-year period, **increasing almost 300%** over that time:
+**Incidents involving motor vehicle theft increased almost 300%** over the six-year period:

 ![motor_v_theft_by_year](https://github.com/rp2323/cary_nc_crime_data/assets/126728422/68ddff54-ea47-4171-9987-25c806bcff81)
+<sub>*graph created in Excel</sub>

 Otherwise, the trends amongst the major crime categories remained stable.

 ## ‘All other’ Incidents
-Identifying trends among the sub-types within the 'all other' category required some further standardization of the data.
+Identifying trends among the sub-types within the 'all other' category required further standardization/cleaning of the data.

 The distinct UCR codes helped differentiate some of the incidents contained within the category.

-For example:
+Example:
 * 13B - *simple assault*
 * 13C - *intimidation*